Mapping Indoor Environments Based on Human Actvity

 blue circles: uncertainty of the doors w.r.t. the current pose

 All videos display the same information in two ways.
-On the left You see the full trajectory whereas on the right only the current trajectory is shown.
+On the left you see the full trajectory whereas on the right only the current trajectory is shown.
 In both cases only incremental updates are performed.
 The full trajectory is shown for better comparison only.
 For better visibility, the uncertainty circles are not drawn in the movie shown right.

 Experiment #1: length of trajectory about 1.6km